Employee Time Tracking: The Best Time Clock Systems in 2021

 Before you choose the kind of clocking system to implement in your company, you might want to think about your business needs.
 Since each business has a unique setting, what works for one company may not work for another.

-Things to Consider in a Clock in Clock Out System
+Things to Consider When Choos ing a Clock-In Clock-Out System

-Here are some of the factors to consider when choosing an employee clocking in and out system:
+Here are some of the factors to consider when choosing an employee clock-in clock-out system:

-- Do you only want to track time or also employee activities?
+- Do you only want to track time, or do you also want to monitor employee activities?

 - Do you need photo capture?
-An app like Traqq takes random automated screenshots in the background, making it easy to track employee productivity.
+An app like Traqq randomly takes automated screenshots in the background, making it easy to track employee productivity.
 This way, you don’t need to micromanage employees since you can see what they are working on right from the app.
-Don’t worry, the screenshots are blurred to hide sensitive employee data.
+Don’t worry – the screenshots are blurred to hide sensitive employee data.
 You can also take video recordings if the option is enabled by the account owner.

 - What problems are you trying to solve in your company?
-For example, if buddy punching is a real issue with your employees, time clocks can help resolve such problems.
+For example, if buddy punching is a real issue with your employees, time clocks can help resolve this problem.

-The right work clock-in system will have features that you need to help you run your business seamlessly.
-Some of the features to look out for are:
+The right clock-in system will have all the features that you need to run your business seamlessly.
+Some of the features to look out for are as follows: